Deployment on Testnet and Mainnet

 While we are using EVM-based smart contracts in this example, the on-chain part can be anything from a WASM-based smart contract to a dedicated runtime module.

 We have prepared a simple oracle contract for this example.
 You can find it by checking out the prepared example project from the Oasis SDK repository.
 It contains a simple Oracle.sol contract which collects observations from authenticated ROFL app instances, performs trivial aggregation and stores the final aggregated result.
-See the Sapphire quickstart chapter for more details on building and deploying Sapphire smart contracts.
+Read the Sapphire quickstart chapter to learn how to build and deploy Sapphire smart contracts, but to get you up and running for this part, simply copy the example project from above, install dependencies and compile the smart contract by executing:

 PRIVATE_KEY="0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80" \